MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-orders-from-sales-orders.md

 description: Learn different ways to create production orders for produced items directly from sales orders.
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: andreipa
+ms.reviewer: bholtorf
 ms.topic: how-to
 ms.date: 02/27/2023
 ms.custom: bap-template
 ms.search.form: '99000883, 99000884,'
 ---
-# <a name="create-production-orders-from-sales-orders"></a>Create Production Orders from Sales Orders
+# Create Production Orders from Sales Orders

 You can create production orders for produced items directly from sales orders.

-## <a name="to-create-a-production-order-from-a-sales-order"></a>To create a production order from a sales order
+## To create a production order from a sales order

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Select the sales order you want to create a production order for.